Starcounter/Docs/docs/failover-cluster.md

 pcs resource defaults resource-stickiness=100
 ```

 Create a Starcounter database resource - `db`.
-It requires two parameters: `dbpath` - a path to the database folder and `starpath` - a path to the `star` utility:
+It requires two parameters: `dbpath` - a path to the database folder and `starpath` - a path to the `star` utility executable file:

+***Note:** the `dbpath` value must point to a folder with an existing Starcounter database.
+A Starcounter database can be created with the following command: `star new path`.*

 ```text
 pcs resource create db database dbpath="/mnt/drbd/databases/db" starpath="/home/user/starcounter/star"